notnotrandom/vim-tex-seven/README.md

 Initially this was a fork of Elias Toivanen's TeX-9 plugin (https://github.com/vim-scripts/TeX-9).
 Its minimalistic spirit is, I hope, left unchanged.

-Shoutouts & thanks
+Shoutout & thanks:

 * Elias Toivanen, the original author of the TeX-9 plugin.